 Cavalier King Charles spaniel

-“The Golden Retriever is one of the most well-known dogs because of their gentle, caring temperaments.
-They are able to lounge around the house for an afternoon or take a hike through the woods,” says Pete Lands, DVM, Director of Emergency and Critical Care at Saint Francis Veterinary Center.
+“The golden retriever is one of the most well-known dogs because of their gentle, caring temperaments.
+They are able to lounge around the house for an afternoon or take a hike through the woods,” says Pete Lands, DVM, director of emergency and critical care at Saint Francis Veterinary Center.
 Goldens are very bright and easy to train.
 They’re also stoic when it comes to kids.
-“While they may not like it, Golden Retrievers tend to be apathetic to young kids pulling on their ears or tugging at their tails.
+“While they may not like it, golden retrievers tend to be apathetic to young kids pulling on their ears or tugging at their tails.
 This makes them one of the best family dogs you can find,” he adds.
 Not only are they one of the best dogs for kids, but they’re also one of the smartest dog breeds.

 They look large-and-in-charge, but Labs are famously child-friendly, making them one of the best family dogs.
 “The Labrador retriever is a reliable family pet,” says Dr. Emmett.
 “This breed has an insatiable appetite for games and play and is well suited for an active outdoor lifestyle and a child who likes to run, throw balls, and play Frisbee.”

 Don’t let worries about their past turn you off to shelter dogs.
 Many rescue dogs, who are waiting for their forever home, are gentle, loving, and grateful to be found by a wonderful family with kids, plus, some have even already been potty-trained.
 “Most shelters arrange ‘meet-and-greet’ times, where you and your child can interact with prospective pets so you can find the right fit for your family,” says Dr. Emmett.
 Many shelters also allow you to foster a dog for a day or two, providing an extra layer of comfort, so you don’t have to rely on the love-at-first-sight rush you may feel at a shelter.
 If you’re debating between getting a male or female dog, first learn about how they are different.